WildernessLabs/Documentation/docs/Meadow/Meadow.Foundation/Libraries_and_Frameworks/MicroGraphics/index.md

 -->

-The Meadow.Foundation MicroGraphics library, formerly known as GraphicsLibrary, is an ultra-lightweight, 2D drawing framework that can draw to off screen (in-memory) display buffers and then present them on pixel display devices.
+The Meadow.Foundation µGraphics library (MicroGraphics), formerly known as GraphicsLibrary, is an ultra-lightweight, 2D drawing framework that can draw to off screen (in-memory) display buffers and then present them on pixel display devices.

-MicroGraphics includes the ability to draw many different primitives such as lines, shapes, text (using bitmap fonts), as well as bitmap images.
-Note - It can also be used to display JPEGs by using the open-source `SimpleJpegDecoder` nuget package.
+µGraphics includes the ability to draw many different primitives such as lines, shapes, text (using bitmap fonts), as well as bitmap images.
+Note - It can also be used to display Jpegs by using the open-source `SimpleJpegDecoder` nuget package.

 Additionally, it implements `ITextDisplay`, so it enables any graphic display to be a canvas for use with the `TextDisplayMenu` library, easily enabling menus to be created and displayed on graphics displays.